-Tribal outreach for purposes of identifying cultural resources of ethnographic, cultural spiritual, or religious significance for evaluation under Section 106 are described further in Sections 5 and 6.
+Tribal outreach for purposes of identifying cultural resources of ethnographic, cultural, spiritual, or religious significance for evaluation under Section 106 are described further in Section 6.2.

 3.2.1.
-Document Distribution
+Document Distribution and Comments

-AGDC will post documents produced to comply with the terms of the PA and CRMP to the Project website.
+AGDC will post documents produced to comply with the terms of the PA and CRMP to the Project website no later than 30 days after they have been finalized.
+The comment period for documents posted to the Project website may not be less than 30 days from the day it was posted.
 Publicly available documents will be redacted as necessary.
 In addition, AGDC will distribute these documents to stakeholders identified in Appendix H via email or hard copy as requested (with confidential information redacted as necessary).
 AGDC will also note the availability of these documents in the Annual Report, along with contact information and directions for submitting comments and questions, in any newsletters or similar forms of communication that are distributed to the public.
+Throughout implementation of the CRMP AGDC will collect comments from Consulting Parties and other interested parties on submitted documents using e-mail, hard copies and/or input from meetings.
+AGDC will also post the CRMP on the Alaska LNG Project website, which is accessible by the general public.
+AGDC will file collected comments with FERC for consideration.